nslogan/logansnotes-deprecated/inbox/PROJECTS.md

 - `include/spl.h`
 	+ Contains enum that defines different boot devices - e.g. `BOOT_DEVICE_MMC1` and `BOOT_DEVICE_UART` which are used in the macro `SPL_LOAD_IMAGE_METHOD` to assign the `boot_device` field in a linker list (see `include/linker_lists.h`)
 	+ Contains prototype for externally defined linker symbols `__bss_start` and `__bss_end`
+- `include/initcall.h`
+	+ The function `initcall_run_list` is used to execute a sequence of function calls (defined in a function pointer array) that perform a majority of the initialization sequence for SPL / u-boot.
+If you add `#define DEBUG` at the top of this header you can get useful debugging messages from executing this sequence - it will print out the address of the initialization function (which you can back out the matching function from by grep'ing a map file or using GDB) and it will print error numbers if it fails.
+- `include/linux/errno.h`
+	+ Useful for understanding what error occurred when a driver prints an error return value

 - `drivers/core/device.c`
 	+ I was digging through `device_probe` looking for pinctrl-related code.
 There is a conditional that calls `pinctrl_select_state` which is what is *supposed* to handle the pinctrl entires in a node during the probe process.
 This doesn't seem to be happening for the PixHawk4 target.